loveencounterflow/coffeenode-mojikura/README.md

     glyph:"業",has/shape/strokeorder,shape/strokeorder/zhaziwubifa:"2243143111234"

-That's neat, because **what's more general and more versatile than a line of text?** One can imagine that a backup of a phrasal DB can simply consist in a textfile, with each line representing one record.
+That's neat, because **what's more general and more versatile than a line of text?** One can imagine that a backup of a PhraseDB can simply consist in a textfile, with each line representing one record.

 The astute reader may wonder why we go through the trouble to key the predicate as `has/shape/strokeorder` and the object as `shape/strokeorder/zhaziwubifa`, which looks rather redundant.
 The redundancy, however, is